Ministry of Education, Culture, Research, and Technology: Formation

-On 30 March 2021, President Joko Widodo submitted a Presidential Letter to People's Representative Council, which contained a proposal for major changes in the national cabinet, one of which was the merger of the Ministry of Research and Technology and the Ministry of Education and Culture into one ministry named Ministry of Education, Culture, Research, and Technology.
-The National Research and Innovation Agency (Indonesian: Badan Riset dan Inovasi Nasional, abbreviated BRIN) were to be separated as a new non-ministerial agency.
+On 30 March 2021, President Joko Widodo submitted a Presidential Letter to People's Representative Council, which contained a proposal for major changes in the national cabinet, one of which was the merger of the Ministry of Research and Technology and the Ministry of Education and Culture into one ministry named the Ministry of Education, Culture, Research, and Technology.
+The National Research and Innovation Agency (Indonesian: Badan Riset dan Inovasi Nasional, abbreviated BRIN) was to be separated as a new non-ministerial agency.

-On 9 April 2021, People's Representative Council approved the proposal, along with the creation of the new Ministry of Investment.
-On 13 April 2021, Ali Mochtar Ngabalin, spokesperson for and specialist of the Presidential Staff Office, announced that a second reshuffle of the Onward Indonesia Cabinet will take place on second week of April 2021.
-The reshuffle was finally announced at 28 April 2021.
+On 9 April 2021, the People's Representative Council approved the proposal, along with the creation of the new Ministry of Investment.
+On 13 April 2021, Ali Mochtar Ngabalin, a spokesperson for and specialist of the Presidential Staff Office, announced that a second reshuffle of the Onward Indonesia Cabinet was to take place on second week of April 2021.
+The reshuffle was finally announced on 28 April 2021.
 It was the first of its kind, because not only were the ministers reshuffled, but cabinet institutions were also disbanded mid-term.
 In this reshuffle, Nadiem Makarim was appointed as the first Minister of Education, Culture, Research, and Technology, according to the Presidential Decision No. 72/P/2021.
-On the same day, the President formally recognized the ministry as one of the 34 Indonesian government ministries.
+On the same day, the President formally recognized the ministry as one of the thirty-four Indonesian government ministries.

-On 30 July 2021, President Widodo issued the permanent constituting document of the ministry, Presidential Decree No. 62/2021.
+On 30 July 2021, President Joko Widodo issued the permanent constituting document of the ministry, Presidential Decree No. 62/2021.
 The decree itself backdated to 15 July 2021.

 Reception

-General secretary of the Indonesian Democratic Party of Struggle Hasto Kristiyanto praised the move.
-With the merger, he hoped that the now independent BRIN would play an important role in accelerating the growth of research in Indonesia.
+Hasto Kristiyanto, the General Secretary of the Indonesian Democratic Party of Struggle, praised the move.
+He expressed his hope that, with the merger, the now independent BRIN would play an important role in accelerating the growth of research in Indonesia.
 The Deputy Chief of Commission X in the People's Representative Council, Hetifah Syaifudian of Golkar, also praised the move.
-She commented that such fusion might helping the research synergy between academia and research agencies.
+She commented that the merger might help the research synergy between academia and research agencies.